Selling your home

-Our sales procedure requires an irrevocable mandate to be signed by you and your solicitor and returned to our office (alternatively, you can pay this to us in advance), along with the payment of a sales administration fee.
+Our sales procedure requires an irrevocable mandate to be signed by you and your solicitor, and returned to our office along with the payment of a sales administration fee.
 Both of these are required to be received before we will release the requested information.
 A fee is required because the cost of providing sales information is not covered by our Management Fee.
 The sales administration fee is reviewed annually and therefore subject to change.

 - the property address

 - the date of sale